All projects will be judged by the following criteria:

 Students should be prepared to explain and demonstrate the highlights of their project in no more than 15 minutes.

 Projects are evaluated by the judges to determine the best project in that category.
 The judges use several instruments for making their evaluation.
-Judges will provide each student with a feedback form listing strengths, weaknesses, and suggestions for each project.
 Actual scoring materials will NOT be released.

 Go to Categories page to read the descriptions of the categories.
 You can also find self-evaluation rubrics that can be used to find strengths and weaknesses of a project.
 Judges will NOT base final scores solely on these rubrics.
 They are guidelines only.